smokelaboratory/easy-iap/README.md

 You are most welcome to contribute to this project!

-Please have a look at [Contributing Guidelines](https://github.com/smokelaboratory/easy-iap/blob/master/CONTRIBUTING.md), before contributing and proposing a change.
+Please have a look at [Contributing Guidelines](https://github.com/smokelaboratory/easy-iap/blob/master/CONTRIBUTING.md) before contributing and proposing a change.

 # License

 ```
-   Copyright © 2019 Smokelaboratory
+   Copyright © 2019 smokelaboratory

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.